 The President also pledged that he could stem the tide of illegal immigration between the United States and Mexico – but only after yet another comprehensive legislative restructuring that would result in the legalization of millions of illegal immigrants.
 It’s still not clear why it’s impossible to secure the border before addressing the status of those here illegally.

 As for the transparency, bipartisanship and good-will that the President insisted he would bring with him to The White House, perhaps that’s been the biggest failure of all.
 From his inauguration speech on, Obama has shown an unseemly tendency to blame Republicans, particularly his predecessor, for any problems he encounters.
 Transparency has gone completely out the window – the final version of health care “reform” was crafted in secret by Harry Reid and Nancy Pelosi.

 And the President apparently continues to define “bipartisanship” as unilateral political surrender by his political opponents.
 One searches in vain either for compromises analogous to President Bush’s concessions on legislation like No Child Left Behind, or for gracious gestures, like Bush’s renaming of the Justice Department in honor of Bobby Kennedy.
-Above all, Obama seems continually surprised and indignant that the opposition party would actually, well,
+Above all, Obama seems continually surprised and indignant that the opposition party would actually, well, oppose him.

 Certainly, Americans share President Obama’s frustration with British Petroleum.
 And surely everyone – even his most rabid opponents – could agree that it would be outrageous for BP to condition, in any way, its willingness to fix the mess it has made, and quickly.